atreloar2025/lospolloshermanos-businesstech/README.md

 ---

-## Team Members and Roles
+## Team Members and Their Roles

 ### Aaron Treloar — Content and Documentation Lead

-Responsible for writing the content management guide, defining instructions for editing and adding pages, and assisting with link verification.
+Responsible for writing the content management guide, defining instructions for editing, adding pages, and assisting with link verification.

 ### Sosa Esezobor — Project Lead and Branding Designer

-Responsible for team coordination, creating the README and initial style guide framework for documentation.
+Handled team coordination and created the README and initial style guide framework.

 ### Eli Severns — Reviewer and Consistency Editor

-Responsible for reviewing all files for clear formatting, structure, and internal consistency throughout web pages.
+For this project, he reviewed all files for clear formatting, structure, and internal consistency.

 ---